Sarah Erickson

 Profile:

 Accepting students?
-Dr. Erickson may be taking a student for Fall 2024.
+Dr. Erickson is accepting students for Fall 2025.
 Please email Dr. Erickson if you are interested in pursuing graduate studies.

-Research Area: Clinical Child Psycology and Health Psychology
+Research Area: Clinical Child Psychology and Health Psychology

 Selected Publications